by Eaman Elhadri

-That, my dear sister, is a snapshot of how my mornings used to be.
+That, my dear friend, is a snapshot of how our mornings used to be.
 C-R-A-Z-Y.

 These are common phrases I’d spew as I juggle a million and one things each morning, running around like a chicken with it’s head cut off.